Varradas/AdvComProg-Group7-Building/README.md

 The program uses object-oriented principles with an abstract base class (`Building`) and concrete implementations for each building type.
 Users interact via a command-line menu system.

 ## How to Run the Program
 1. **Prerequisites**: Ensure Python is installed.
-You may install via their website (https://www.python.org/downloads/) or by typing "python" in the command line.
+You may install via their website (https://www.python.org/downloads/) or by typing `python` in the command line.
 2. **Download the Script**: Save the provided `Group 7 - Building.py` file.
 3. **Run the Script**:
    - Navigate to the directory where the downloaded script is located in.